littleosbook/aenix/doc/book/segmentation.md

 Whenever we load a new segment selector into a segment register, the processor reads the entire descriptor and stores it in shadow registers within the processor.

+## Why not use segmentation for virtual memory?

+You could skip paging entirely and just use segmentation for virtual memory.
+Each user mode process would get its own segment, with base address and limit properly set up so that no process can see the others.
+A problem with this is that all memory for a process needs to be contiguous.
+Either we need to know in advance how much memory the program will require (unlikely), or we can move the memory segments to places where they can grow when the limit is reached (expensive, causes fragmentation - can result in "out of memory" even though enough memory is available, but in too small chunks).

+Paging solves both these problems.

+It might be interesting to note that in x86\_64, segmentation is almost completely removed.

 ## Further reading